Jack Daniel’s Distillery Founders

 Jess Gamble

 Although Jess Gamble’s time as Master Distiller was relatively brief, his contributions left a lasting impression on the brand.
 His ability to balance innovation with tradition helped set a precedent for future Master Distillers, ensuring that Jack Daniel’s remained true to its heritage while evolving to meet modern demands.
 Gamble’s leadership exemplified the values of quality, consistency, and a deep respect for the craft.
-Unlike his predecessors, Gamble was not a member of the Daniel family
+Unlike all his predecessors, Gamble was not a member of the Daniel family

 “Nearest” Green

-Uncle Nearest, as his family and friends in his hometown of Lynchburg, Tennessee called him, was the first known African-American master distiller.
-Born in Maryland around 1820, around the mid-1800s, Green’s enslavers were a firm known as Landis & Green, who “leased” Nearest Green for a fee to local preacher, the Rev. Dan Call.
-He began working on the farm of the country preacher and distiller in Lincoln County.
+“Uncle Nearest”, as his family and friends in his hometown of Lynchburg, Tennessee, called him, was the first known African-American master distiller.
+Born in Maryland around 1820, Green’s enslavers were a firm known as Landis & Green, who “leased” Nearest Green for a fee to local preacher and moonshiner named Reverend Dan Call.
+He began working on Call’s country farm in Lincoln County and learned the art of distilling better than anyone else in those parts.

 Jess Motlow